simeononsecurity/simeononsecurity.ch/content/articles/what-is-check-mk/index.en.md

 #### 1. **Real-time Monitoring**

 **CheckMK** provides real-time monitoring capabilities for a variety of critical components within an IT infrastructure.
 Whether it's monitoring **servers**, **network devices**, or **applications**, CheckMK collects and analyzes data from multiple sources to promptly detect any anomalies or performance bottlenecks.
-By leveraging real-time monitoring, IT teams can **proactively identify and resolve issues**, ensuring optimal system performance and minimizing disruptions.
+By using real-time monitoring, IT teams can **proactively identify and resolve issues**, ensuring optimal system performance and minimizing disruptions.

 #### 2. **Event Management**